Skip to content

 Server-side credentials should never be exposed to the browser bundle.
 Always use environment variables that are not prefixed with VITE_ or NEXT_PUBLIC_.

-The SkyState dashboard is a web application — no installation required.
+The SkyState console is a web application - no installation required.

 • A project overview showing all your projects and their environments.

-• A Remote Config editor with syntax highlighting and diff view.
+• A Public state editor with syntax highlighting and diff view for application config, feature flags, settings, and inventory-style values.

 • Version history with the ability to view and restore any past version.